The picl Reference Manual

 chain: Public ordinary functions

-chain-from-iter: Private ordinary functions
+chain-from-iter: Public ordinary functions

 combinations: Public ordinary functions